zhenghuazx/toxic-comment/README.md

 ### Recurrent Neural Nets
 Refer to [here](https://github.com/zhenghuazx/toxic-comment/blob/master/lib/models.py) for code.

+I trained 35 models with 5-fold cv for RNN/RCNN/Capsule and 10-fold cv for CNN.
+Because of limitation in submission I only evaluates some of them with LB, the final submission blends all 35 models and some kernels on Kaggle.

 | Model Description | Embedding   |  Preprocessing                       |   k-folds  | LB scores     |
 | ------------- |:---------------:| :-----------------------------------:|:-----------------:|--------------:|
 | rcnn       | glove.840B.300d | Deep prcessing and "pre" padding/truncating  | 5 | 0.9865 |